 Fifteenth in Bare Necessities- Zero Waste India’s series on SDGs in relation to zero waste, circular economy methodology and sustainability is Goal 15: Life On Land.

 Waste materials that cause “land pollution are broadly classified as municipal solid waste, construction and demolition waste or debris, and hazardous waste.
-Municipal solid waste includes non hazardous garbage, rubbish, and trash from homes, institutions (e.g., schools), commercial establishments and industrial facilities” (source).
-Within locations where population is high, in Delhi in India, for example the scale of land based waste can truly be seen.
+Municipal solid waste includes non-hazardous garbage, rubbish, and trash from homes, institutions (e.g., schools), commercial establishments and industrial facilities” (source).
+Within locations where the population is high, in Delhi in India, for example, the scale of land-based waste can truly be seen.
 The “Ghazipur trash dump is reportedly just months away from rising higher than the Taj Mahal, an immense, 73- metre- tall white, marble mausoleum” (source).

 By changing systems to benefit the environment, and thereby both animals and humans, companies, like the aforementioned, are making tremendous strides to minimising waste through valuing commodities.
 A 2018 circular economy symposium in India, similarly highlighted that shifting systems from linear to a less wasteful method would bring jobs and money.
 It was noted that within India 40% of plastic waste is not collected for recycling.
 Had a higher level of waste management been implemented 14 lakh jobs could be created, which would represent a $2 billion dollar opportunity (source).
 Similarly, the steel industry could benefit from steel extracted from vehicles to the value of $2.7 billion by 2025 (source).